williamphong/waphong.com/README.md

 ## Cloudflare Pages Deployment

-need to update - have moved away from vercel
+This site was published using Cloudflare workers, Cloudflare DNS, and Porkbun's domain registrar system.
+It was originally written and deployed on Vercel but has been migrated to Cloudflare workers.

-This site was published using Vercel's hobby tier and Porkbun's domain registrar system.
+Information below outdated

 ![porkbun](public/images/readme/domain.png)

 ![vercel dns](public/images/readme/dns.png)